Chapter 6 – Providing a Safe Educational and Work Environment

-This policy applies to all behavior by a faculty member while performing a University role; or on campus or at a facility of the University; or at an activity under the auspices of the University; or where the victim is a faculty or staff member, student, post-doctoral fellow, resident, applicant, patient, vendor, contractor, or visitor, or employee of an affiliate of the University; or which is adequate cause for discipline under Sections 8-B or 8-C of Chapter 8.
-This policy applies to off-campus misconduct when it falls within the purview of the prior sentence.
+This policy applies to all behavior by a faculty member while performing a University role; or on campus or at a facility of the University; or at an activity under the auspices of the University; or where the reporting party is a faculty or staff member, student, post-doctoral fellow, resident, applicant, patient, vendor, contractor, or visitor, or employee of an affiliate of the University; or which is adequate cause for discipline under Sections 8-B or 8-C. This policy applies to off-campus misconduct when it falls within the purview of the prior sentence.
 The University will also consider the effects of off-campus conduct when evaluating whether there is a hostile environment on campus.

 The specific University policy and procedure that apply depend on who is alleged to have committed the misconduct.
 This policy applies to behavior by a faculty member.
-For behavior by students, see http://scampus.usc.edu; for behavior by staff or anyone else who interacts with the University community, see http://equity.usc.edu/sexual-harassment.
+For behavior by students, see student sexual, interpersonal, and protected class misconduct, https://policy.usc.edu/student-misconduct; for behavior by staff or anyone else who interacts with the University community, see https://equity.usc.edu/sexual-harassment.

 6-A (11) Government Regulations